 When Do I Need to Call a Denver Personal Injury Attorney?

-It can be confusing to know exactly what to do following a personal injury accident.
+Knowing exactly what to do after a personal injury accident can be confusing.
 Many people will wonder: is it worth it to hire a personal injury attorney?
 If you’re involved in a car accident, for example, you may not always need to call on the services of a personal injury law firm.
 If there are no injuries and liability is clear, you may not need to call a car accident attorney.
 An example might be a simple “fender bender” collision that led to minimal damages to either vehicle.
 Receiving an official police report at the scene of the accident is an effective way to determine liability from an objective third party.

 Many people are shocked to learn that their insurance company might not always have their best interests in mind.
-Don’t forget that while these companies are supposed to pay out on valid claims, they’re still for-profit companies, meaning they turn a profit by denying as many claims as they can.
+Don’t forget that while these companies are supposed to pay out on valid claims, they’re still for-profit companies, meaning they profit by denying claims.
 If your insurance company doesn’t pay on a valid claim, this is known as bad faith insurance.
-A personal injury attorney can defend you in these cases and ensure that your insurance company holds up their end of the agreement with you as established in your insurance contract.
+A personal injury attorney can defend you in these cases and ensure that your insurance company holds up its end of the agreement with you as established in your insurance contract.

 Conclusion – When Do I Need to Call a Denver Personal Injury Attorney?

 Hopefully, you never find yourself injured or harmed by the negligence of another party.
 However, these incidents occur every single day.
-If you do find yourself in a personal injury accident, you’ll want to know what to do next.
+If you find yourself in a personal injury accident, you’ll want to know what to do next.
 Making a quick call to an experienced personal injury attorney may be the smartest thing you do after an accident.
 These professionals can help you understand your case, deal with insurance companies or other lawyers, and assess the true monetary value of your injuries.
 If needed, they’ll even fight for your rights in court.
-When you’re the victim of a personal injury accident, you’ll want someone on your side.
+You’ll want someone on your side when you’re the victim of a personal injury accident.

-If you’ve been involved in a car accident, motorcycle accident, pedestrian accident, or any other type of personal injury accident, reach out to an experienced Denver personal injury attorney.
-When you Call Paul, you’ll receive immediate support and we’ll meet you on your terms.
+If you’ve been involved in a car, motorcycle, pedestrian, or other personal injury accident, reach out to an experienced Denver personal injury attorney.
+When you Call Paul, you’ll receive immediate support, and we’ll meet you on your terms.
 We can schedule an initial consultation and begin researching your case.
 At the Paul Wilkinson Law Firm, we operate only on contingency fees.
 What does this mean?
 We only get paid if you win your case.